anoma/anoma/tech-specs/src/explore/design/ledger/front-running.md

  * fee payer signature: the above account's signature for verification
  * gas limit: A limit on the amount of gas the encrypted transaction can consume when it is applied.
+ * A ciphertext public key that can be used for deriving the decryption key later by using the decryption shares from enough validators.

+The encryption of the wrapped transaction using the public key from the DKG and the derivation of the ciphertext public key are provided by the Ferveo library.

 For a wrapped transaction to be included in a block proposal, the following conditions must be met:
  * The fee payers signature must be checked